lacquema/Astroide/README.md

 Once the integrator has been selected, you need to refer to the sub-simulations generation file, available in the `<environment_path>/Astroide/Generators` folder.

-Two scripts are available to generate sub-simulations, depending on the integrator chosen: `gen_multi_rmvs3.sh` for RMVS3 and `gen_multi_hjs.sh` for HJS.
+Two scripts are available to generate sub-simulations, depending on the integrator chosen:
+- `gen_multi_rmvs3.sh` for RMVS3.
+- `gen_multi_hjs.sh` for HJS.

 Both scripts require input parameters specific to the simulation context.
 The special feature of HJS is its use of Jacobi coordinates, which means that the hierarchy of orbits must be specified: for each body, you must indicate whether the others are located within its orbit, or whether they are indifferent to its dynamics.

 Copy the appropriate script into the directory where you wish to generate the sub-simulations.
-You can then modify its parameters as needed and execute it using `bash`, `source`, or any other suitable command for your terminal environment.
+You can then modify its parameters as needed and execute it.

 This process generates all the files required to run each sub-simulation (indexed by `i`).
 Each sub-simulation is now fully configured and ready for computation.